the-scarllette/graph_entropy/environments/lavaflow.md

 ## Transition Dynamics
 The agent starts in a random empty square in the initial maze layout.
-Each timestep, every lava spreads from every tile containing lava to each adjacent tile not containing a block.
+Each timestep, every lava spreads from every square containing lava to each adjacent square not containing a block.
 The episode terminates if either the agent takes the terminate action ($8$) or if the agent occupies a lava square.

 ## Reward